pyiron/pyiron/docs/source/installation.rst

 * Create an :code:`~/pyiron/resources` directory – this directory includes the link to the executables and potentials, sorted by code.

 ***************************************
-Demonstration and Training environments
+Demonstration and Training Environments
 ***************************************
 For workshops, tutorials and lectures it is sometimes necessary to setup multiple computers with very similar configurations and depending on the conference location internet access might be limited.
-For these cases pyiron provides setup instructions for demonstration and training environments. cloud solutions
+For these cases pyiron provides setup instructions for demonstration and training environments.
+Cloud Solutions
 ===============
 You can test pyiron on `Mybinder.org (beta) <https://mybinder.org/v2/gh/pyiron/pyiron/master?urlpath=lab>`_, without the need of a local installation.
 It is a flexible way to get a first impression of pyiron but it does not provide any permanent storage by default.
 In addition loading the pyiron environment on mybinder can take 5 to 15 minutes in case a new docker container needs to be build.
 Finally sessions on mybinder are limited in duration, depending on the load of the public mybinder service your instance might be turned off when inactive.
 In particular during presentations which consist of a slide based introduction followed by an interactive tutorial the mybinder instance might be shutdown if it is idle for too long.

-Docker container
+Docker Container
 ================
 For demonstration purposes we provide Docker containers on  `Dockerhub <https://hub.docker.com/r/pyiron/pyiron/>`_ these can be downloaded and executed locally once docker is installed.
 But they have to be used carefully as by default they do not provide any permanent storage, so all information is lost once the docker container is shut down.
 To download the docker container use: